umati/Dashboard-OPCUA-Client/README.md

 # umati Dashboard OPC UA Client

-This is the OPC UA client specifically developed for the umati Dashboard.
+This is the OPC UA gateway specifically developed for the umati.app Dashboard.

 The client subscribes to values from one or more machine instances on a single OPC UA server and then publishes them using MQTT in a JSON encoding format.

 All instances are read based on OPC UA ObjectType-definitions.

 Invalid instances (e.g., those missing mandatory nodes) are skipped.

 To maintain uniform output via MQTT, additional nodes not specified are also ignored.

 ## Features